nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The parameter INDEX must be a positive integer.

 Examples:
-* `unpin 5` moves the contact at index 5 to index 1.
+* `unpin 5` moves the contact at index 5 of pinned list to index 1 of unpinned list.

 ### Saving the data